4 Outstanding Saigon Craft Breweries in District 1 You Shouldn’t Miss

 Daily: 4 p.m.-12 a.m.

-The next closest brewery to the Ben Thanh market.
-The food menu is courtesy of Café Marcel and they bring it over, but it is not available on Mondays.
-Sailing Club is a tasty and refreshing pale ale with red dragon fruit, but I also enjoyed their limited releases.
+The next closest brewery to the Ben Thanh market, though you need to walk around the subway construction site.
+Sailing Club is a tasty and refreshing pale ale with red dragon fruit, and the Love More has a pleasing lemongrass note, but I also enjoyed their limited releases.

 Commuting between Saigon craft breweries